Subscribe to Our Newsletter

 (4) Telephone Number

-For email application, send all 4 required documents to [email protected]
+• For the email application, send all 4 required documents to [email protected]

-Register for e-Filing in the nearest Inland Revenue Board (LHDN) branch, mail, fax or e-mail.
+• Register for e-filing in the nearest Inland Revenue Board (LHDN) branch by mail, fax, or e-mail.

-After first time login, you do not need to register again for subsequent year tax return.
+• After your first time logging in, you do not need to register again for tax returns for the subsequent year.
 Just remember your password and continue to complete the form only.

 15. Where can you get assistance and more info on filing taxes?

-To assist taxpayers especially on e-Filing service, Inland Revenue Board of Malaysia (IRBM) has opened an e-Filing service counter at every branch nationwide.
+To assist taxpayers, especially on e-Filing services, the Inland Revenue Board of Malaysia (IRBM) has opened an e-Filing service counter at every branch nationwide.
 Please contact the nearest IRBM branch for your e-Filing consultation.

 *The above article is intended for informational purposes only.
 Loanstreet accepts no responsibility for loss that may arise from reliance on information contained in the articles.